“School scenes or slapdash sightseeing

 “Christ, where you taking me,” I yelped, over the crash of a mis-brazed coil and slamming of lockers.

-“So much for the nickel tour,” she beckoned, “humor me a bit further.”
+“Just hang in a bit further,” she beckoned.
 Another iron door sealed off the inferno and accompanying fumes, delivering us to a short, sunlit stairwell leading to the whitewashed wooden variety.
 “There…”

-Syd opened the padlocked door, back of which was triple thick with years of paint splatter.
-But that blanched in comparison with the floor and walls beyond.
-“My studio, the whole baby’s mine!
-Welcome to my world.”
+Syd opened a padlocked door, the back of which was triple thick with years of paint splatter.
+But that blanched by comparison with the floor and walls beyond.
+“My studio, welcome to my world.”

 “Whoa,” I gasped, eyes burning.
 It looked like an Earl Sheib spray booth after a labor dispute.
 A deep breath yielded a free-floating aroma of lacquer, wood stain, shellac and enamels.

-“You’re impressed, right?”
+“You’re impressed, right?
+The whole baby’s mine.”
 No need to flick on ceiling lights, as the room was sunnier than a New Age solarium in Santa Fe.

 “Careful, you’re speaking of the place I love,” Syd held up paint-caked coveralls and a frayed Castagnolo cyclist hat.
 “The Institute has long been a hive of Abstract Expressionism and the Figurative Movement.
 Harry Jacobus studied here.
 David Park, Mark Rothko and Diebenkorn have taught in these same classes.
 This isn’t Moony arts and crafts, flash—this is all about serious fine arts in all their forms.
 Ansel Adams and Edward Weston were photography instructors here, Dorothea Lange, too.
 Know who else was a student?
 Annie Leibovitz…”